AdobeDocs/dynamic-media-classic.en/help/using/psd-files.md

 <!--   USED TO BE AN OPTION UNDER COLOR PROFILE OPTIONS * **Convert To sRGB (default)**: Converts to sRGB (Standard Red Green Blue). sRGB is the recommended color space for displaying images on Web pages. -->

-PSD (Photoshop Document files) are most often used in Adobe Dynamic Media Classic to create templates.
+A PSD (Adobe Photoshop Document) file is most often used in Adobe Dynamic Media Classic to create templates.
 When you upload a PSD file, you can create an Adobe Dynamic Media Classic template automatically from the file (select the Create Template option on the Upload screen).

-Adobe Dynamic Media Classic creates multiple images from a PSD file with layers if you use the file to create a template; it creates one image for each layer.
+Adobe Dynamic Media Classic creates multiple images from a PSD file with layers if you use the file to create a template.
+It creates one image for each layer.

 ## PSD upload options {#psd-upload-options}

-Options for uploading PSD files are located under Photoshop Options in the Upload Job Options dialog box.
+Options for uploading PSD files are located under Adobe Photoshop Options in the Upload Job Options dialog box.
 You can crop a file, choose a color profile for it, use it to create a template, and select an anchor.

 These options are available when uploading PSD files: